tweag/nickel/doc/manual/syntax.md

 - Dictionary: `{_ : <type>}` is a record whose fields are of type `<type>`.
 - Enum: ``[| `tag1, .., `tagn |]`` is an enumeration comprised of alternatives
   `` `tag1 ``, .., `` `tagn``.
 Tags have the same syntax as identifiers and must
   be prefixed with a backtick `` ` ``.
-As for record fields, they can be however espaced with double quotes if they contain special characters:
+As for record fields, they can however be enclosed in double quotes if they contain special characters:
   `` `"tag with space" ``.
 - Arrow: `<source> -> <target>` is a function taking an argument of type `<source>` and returns values of type `<target>`.